Hippopotamus: Behaviour and ecology

 Because of their size and their habit of taking the same paths to feed, hippos can have a significant impact on the land across which they walk, keeping the land clear of vegetation and depressing the ground.
 Over prolonged periods, hippos can divert the paths of swamps and channels.
 By defecating in the water, the animals also appear to pass on microbes from their gut, affecting the biogeochemical cycle.
+On occasion, hippos have been filmed eating carrion, usually near the water.
+There are other reports of meat-eating and even cannibalism and predation.
+Hippos' stomach anatomy lacks adaptions to carnivory, and meat-eating is likely caused by lack of nutrients or represents an abnormal behaviour.